flaturtha/64-testaments/madness-of-krill/madness_v1.md

 “Help me, boy.”
 The accent was Indian, but not like the couple who ran the restaurant near home.
 It was heavy, strange, yet I had no trouble understanding the words.

 He panted like a dog in summer but shivered.
 His hand held onto the tear of my pantleg as if letting go would plunge him into a deep abyss.
-I glanced at the call box, then a the man, then back to the callbox.
+I glanced at the call box, then at the man, then back to the callbox.

-“The men, his men ...”
+“The men, his men ...” he whispered.

 “What men?
 Whose men?
 Who did this to you?”